 What better place to study conflict resolution than Washington, DC?
 Georgetown’s MA in Conflict Resolution explores everything from intergroup conflict to community and global negotiations.
 You will study the stages of conflict resolution, moving from the origin of dispute to mediation and negotiation to post-conflict peace building.
 Courses include:

 Georgetown’s degree is an interdisciplinary program that brings together faculty from the departments of government, psychology, philosophy, and culture and technology.
 Of course, students also partner closely with Georgetown’s Law Center, Business School, the School of Foreign Service, and the McCourt School of Public Policy.

 The University of San Diego is a small, Roman Catholic school.
 It serves around 7,000 combined undergraduate and graduate students, offering more than 50 academic and professional degree programs.
 USD is located in the heart of the city, overlooking Mission Bay.
+Features

 USD’s Joan B. Kroc School of Peace Studies offers an MS in Conflict Management and Resolution degree.
 This accelerated degree program can be completed in as few as nine months.
 Yet USD still offers a comprehensive look into the knowledge and skills needed to transform conflict dynamics.
 In addition the core you can take a breadth of electives, including: